 Deborah Moggach OBE A novelist and screenwriter, Deborah has written eighteen novels, including The Ex-Wives, Tulip Fever (being made into the film of the same name), These Foolish Things (renamed as the film The Best Exotic Marigold Hotel) and Heartbreak Hotel.
 She now mixes film and book writing with journalism.
-She has also been Chairman of the Society of Authors and worked for PEN’s Executive Committee, as well as being a Fellow of the Royal Society of Literature.
+She is also a former Chair of the Society of Authors and worked for PEN’s Executive Committee, as well as being a Fellow of the Royal Society of Literature.

 Roz Morris* Roz is a Clapham-based writer and novelist.
 She appeared in Readers’ Afternoon at the 2016 Clapham Book Festival.
 Roz talked about her novel Memories of My Future Life.

 Clare Mulley Clare is the award-winning author of three biographies: The Women Who Flew for Hitler, The Spy Who Loved and The Woman Who Saved the Children, a biography of the controversial Save the Children founder Eglantyne Jebb.
 As well as media appearances, Clare writes and reviews for The Spectator, The Telegraph and History Today, and was chair of judges for the Historical Writers Association 2017 non-fiction prize.
 She is a former Clapham resident.